 If you live with a permanent disability, it is likely that you qualify for Social Security Disability Income (SSDI) and/or Supplemental Security Income (SSI).
 The United States Government established these programs to provide benefits and insurance to citizens who may not be able to work on their own due to a disability incurred at any point in their life.
-If you believe you or a loved one may qualify for SSDI or SSI benefits, working with a Social Security Disability attorney at Barkan Meizlish, LLP could be massively beneficial for you.
-Our Marietta-area social security disability attorney attorneys work with clients throughout southeastern Ohio.
+If you believe you or a loved one may qualify for SSDI or SSI benefits, working with a Social Security Disability attorney at Barkan Meizlish DeRose Cox, LLP could be massively beneficial for you.
+Our attorneys work with clients throughout southeastern Ohio.

 The unfortunate reality of applying for federal benefits is that the Social Security Administration is quick to deny a large portion applications.
 Often, the process involves multiple denials and appeals.
 This process may ultimately end in a court case in the event of continuous denied applications.

-At Barkan Meizlish, LLP, our Marietta-based Social Security Disability lawyers have actively worked with SSDI and SSI applicants from across the United States for the last 60 years.
+At Barkan Meizlish DeRose Cox, LLP, our lawyers have actively worked with SSDI and SSI applicants from across the United States for the last 60 years.
 We pride ourselves in the fact that we were among the first firms to focus on helping the most-vulnerable members of society take on the SSDI program.

 To qualify for Social Security Disability Insurance (SSDI), an individual must either have been born with a significant disability or become permanently disabled at some point in his or her life.

 The qualifying guidelines for an SSDI applicant are as follows: